 The Spanish Program at Florida State University

 The Program of Spanish and Portuguese offers BA, MA, and PhD degrees in Spanish, a minor in Portuguese, and a minor in Linguistics.
-The program’s dedicated and diverse faculty are specialists in Iberian and Latin American Literatures and Cultures, Hispanic Linguistics, and Second Language Acquisition.
+The program’s dedicated and diverse faculty are specialists in Iberian, Latin American and Caribbean Literary and Cultural Studies, Hispanic Linguistics, and Second Language Acquisition.
 The links on this page will provide you with more detailed information about our programs, but here are some quick facts:

-In addition to our core courses on language, culture, and literature, we offer a wide variety of specialized courses representing faculty interests (e.g., Amazonia, Caribbean Literature, Second Language Acquisition, Spanish Cultural Studies, Spanish Film, Spanish Linguistics, Women writers).
+In addition to our core courses on language, culture, and literature, we offer a wide variety of specialized courses representing faculty interests (e.g., Amazonia, Caribbean Literary and Cultural Studies, Gender Studies, Second Language Acquisition, Spanish Literary and Cultural Studies, Spanish Film, Spanish Linguistics).

 - The PhD program in Spanish is a nationally ranked doctoral program by the National Research Council (NRC).